whokilleddb/dlink-dir-819-dos/README.md

-# Unauthenticated Denial of Service in DLink consumer DIR 819 A1 router
+# CVE-2022-40946 Exploit: Unauthenticated Denial of Service in DLink consumer DIR 819 A1 routers

 ## Exploit